ashkar93/webpage_analyzer/README.md

 # Web scraping service - Test project
-This project designed for analyze a given web page URL and extract data for given formate.
-This data extracction developed based on two main libraries, goquery and colly.
+This project is designed for analyze a given web page URL and extract data for given format.
+This data extraction developed based on two main libraries, goquery and colly.
 Colly developed on goquery.

 ## Development Setup